As an employer, you will need to take action to manage the risks if your workers:

 Training should be a key part of your approach to managing the risk of sharps injuries.
 You have a responsibility to provide suitable and sufficient information, instruction and training.
 As a minimum, the training should cover:

-- how to use any PPE and clothing provided; and,
+- how to use any PPE and clothing provided

 The training provision should also take into account:

-The majority of incidents where the transmission of blood-borne viruses occur are caused by failure to adhere to standard precautions.
+The majority of incidents where the transmission of bloodborne viruses (BBVs) occur are caused by failure to adhere to standard precautions.

-The guidelines on standard precautions (Guidance for Clinical Health Care Workers: Protection against infection with blood-borne viruses) were published by the Department of Health in 1998.
-They are aimed at preventing the transmission of blood-borne viruses by considering that blood and certain body fluids are potentially infectious and adopting specific procedures where contact is anticipated.
+The guidance for clinical healthcare workers on protection against infection with bloodborne viruses is published by the Department of Health and Social Care.
+It will help workers prevent transmission of BBVs by considering that blood and certain body fluids are potentially infectious and adopting specific procedures where contact is anticipated.

-Following standard precautions alone will not help you prevent sharps injuries, but following them alongside other control measures, ie using safer sharps devices, safe disposal and training etc. will help reduce the risk.
+Following standard precautions alone will not help you prevent sharps injuries, but following them alongside other control measures, such as safer sharps devices, safe disposal and training, will help reduce the risk.

-As mentioned previously, you have a responsibility to provide suitable and sufficient information, instruction and training and as a minimum, this must cover what procedures to follow in the event of an emergency.
-For example, measures to be taken in the event of a sharps injury, how to report incidents and what response should be expected from the organisation.
+As mentioned previously, you have a responsibility to provide suitable and sufficient information, instruction and training.
+As a minimum, this must cover what procedures to follow in the event of an emergency, for example measures to be taken in the event of a sharps injury, how to report incidents and what response should be expected from the organisation.

 When preparing response procedures you should consider what prophylaxis treatments are available and how they will be provided.